otoolep/questdb.io/docs/guideDocker.md

 ---
 id: guideDocker
-title: How to setup QuestDB on Docker
+title: How to use QuestDB with Docker
-sidebar_label: How to setup on Docker
+sidebar_label: Docker
 ---

 Docker is great to try new stuff and get started in minutes with just a few commands.
 Follow this guide to set up and start using QuestDB from scratch.
 By the end, you will be able to set up containers and be ready to